HSNPipeline/Overview/Sorting.md

 After neural data has been collected, a key pre-processing step is spike sorting.

-Note that HSNPipeline does not implement or offer any spike sorters - all spike sorting should be done with an existing / external spike sorter.

 To support spike sorting, HSNPipeline offers functionality for spike-sorting, that is built into the pre-processing template.
 This template structure includes support for doing spike sorting with it's preferred spike sorter (combinato).